HomeWordPressBlogPricingDemoContactDocs

 The 'Age Verification Trap': Can Platforms Comply Without Collecting Biometrics on Kids?

 Regulators demand age checks, but collecting biometrics from minors triggers privacy concerns.
-How to navigate the trap.
+How operators can respond.

 Commentators and some platforms have started to call it the "age verification trap."
 On one side, lawmakers and regulators are requiring stricter age checks to protect minors.
 On the other, doing so often means collecting biometric or identity data from exactly the people, children, that privacy laws like COPPA are meant to protect.
 So platforms are told both "verify age" and "don't over-collect on kids," and the two can feel in tension.